How Churches can Overcome a Toxic Culture-

 Christian leaders are to be in the business of building and growing people spiritually and morally.
 Leaders should be all about teaching the average Christian to use their gifts and abilities to grow the kingdom of God (Ephesians 2:10, Ephesians 4:11-14).
 Leaders must emphasize the importance of spiritual growth, emotional health and holiness in their teaching, preaching and interactions with church people.

-The goal of every Christian leader should be for every person in their body to be told “well done good and faithful servant” on judgment day by Jesus (Matthew 25:21).
+The goal of every Christian leader should be for every person in their church to be told “well done good and faithful servant” on judgment day by Jesus (Matthew 25:21).
 When that happens leaders will hear the same.

 If we want to win the world to Jesus everything we do as believers must be done in a spirit of humility (Proverbs 22:4, Philippians 2:3, 1st Peter 5:5).
 Church-goers must tell the world about Jesus with an attitude of grace and love that shows the world that everything we say about our God is true.
 Church leaders must manage their lives and ministries in such a way that church people become a natural reflection of the leaders in their lives (Romans 12:8).